gjbex/training-material/Java/README.md

 1. `ConcurrentPi`: illustration of computing using multiple threads.
 1. `DataStructures`: some illustrations of the data structures in Java's standard library.
-1. `DesignPatterns`: some design patterns illustrated.
+1. `DesignPatterns`: some design patterns illustrated (work in progress).